molgenis/molgenis-imputation/README.md

 If the reference panel is not in the default directory (the < current directory >/resource/imputationReference).
 Define the custom directory with the ```--reference_dir``` parameter.
 For example the following options: ```--reference_dir /my/custom/dir --reference 1000GP``` will assume that the reference panel is installed in /my/custom/dir/1000GP directory.

 ## Example
 The molgenis-impute distribution includes an example study panel.
-This panel is part of the HapMap3 release 2 dataset and is located in the ```resources/GWAS/HapMap3/b36/``` directory.
-You can impute this dataset with GIANT release of 1000 Genomes Project by following the following steps (in the presented order).
-For these examples we assume that you have installed all necessary tools with the ```--dl_tools``` options and installed the reference panel with the ```--dl_reference GIANT.phase1_release_v3.20101123``` option.
+This panel is part of the HapMap3 release 2 dataset (first 100 samples, first 10Mbp) and is located in the ```resources/GWAS/small``` directory.
+For more info about this test dataset you can take a look at resources/GWAS/small/README.md.
+You can impute this dataset with a subset of GIANT release of 1000 Genomes Project that is also included in the distribution.
 * liftover from hg18 to hg19:
 ```
-python molgenis-impute.py --study `pwd`/resource/GWAS/HapMap3/b36/ --output `pwd`/results_liftover --action liftover
+python molgenis-impute.py --study `pwd`/resource/GWAS/small/ --output `pwd`/results_liftover --action liftover
 ```
 * phase:
 ```